BIBLE PASSAGE:

 Pray,

-“Heavenly Father, forgive me for using my enthusiasm on many other
+“Heavenly Father, forgive me for using my enthusiasm on many

-about my zeal for You.
-Show me the changes I need to make in my life so
+less inhibited about my zeal for You.
+Show me the changes I need

-that others will sense my zest for You.
-I want others to know beyond a
+to make in my life so others will sense my zest for You.
+I want all

-shadow of a doubt how important You are to me and my life.
-Convict me
+to know beyond a shadow of a doubt how important You are to me

-of any decisions I have made regarding my relationship with You and other
+and my life.
+Convict me of any decisions I have made regarding my

-believers, that are contrary to what You expect.
+You expect of those who belong to You.
 I love You and want others

-to know that I love You!”
+to know how much I love You!”

 Discussion